Portfoio/portfoio-website/index copy.md

     media_alignment: Right
     slug: diversify
     headline: Professional tools are not only for hedge fund managers
-    content: Portfoio uses the advanced technologies that only professional hedge fund managers can afford to use.
+    content: gendriven uses the advanced technologies that only professional hedge fund managers can afford to use.
 It helps you to control and optimize risk and return.
 It saves you time by not having to dive into countless sectors and comparing assets to diversify your portfolio.
     media:
       image: "/assets/images/all-data-charts.svg"
       alt_text: Mobile view of the Dashboard